What You Need To Know About Dry Drunk Syndrome

 • Negative beliefs about yourself or your life

 Recognizing that you may be experiencing dry drunk syndrome or protracted withdrawal is the first step toward getting help.
-Once you’ve identified that this may be what you are experiencing, you can reach out for help from your healthcare provider, support groups, 12-step programs, and your loved ones.
+Once you’ve identified that this may be what you are experiencing, you can reach out for help from your healthcare provider, support groups, 12-step facilitation therapy, and your loved ones.
 Connecting with people who can help support you in establishing new healthy coping skills can help you progress through protracted withdrawal.

 Healthy coping skills can include:[11]